 Responsive proposals will be reviewed by SDHC staff.
-Funding recommendations may be presented to SDHC's Real Estate Committee for review and comment.
+Funding recommendations may be presented to the SDHC Board of Commissioners' Real Estate Committee for review and comment.
 Final funding recommendations will be presented to the SDHC Board of Commissioners (Board) and the Housing Authority of the City of San Diego (Housing Authority).
 A representative of the applicant must be available to answer questions during SDHC Real Estate Committee, SDHC Board, and Housing Authority meetings.